abhishek-kakkar/BeagleLogic/README.md

 For detailed information and usage guide refer to
 [the project wiki](https://github.com/abhishek-kakkar/BeagleLogic/wiki)

+Your BeagleBone Black.
+Now a Logic Analyzer.

-BeagleLogic is a Software Suite that implements a logic analyzer with the PRU on the BeagleBone / the BeagleBone Black.
+BeagleLogic realizes a logic analyzer on the BeagleBone / the BeagleBone Black using the Programmable Real-Time units and the .

-This repository does not include the PRU bindings for libsigrok.
-See [here](https://github.com/abhishek-kakkar/libsigrok) for the development work of BeagleLogic related to libsigrok.
-The patches will be upstreamed once the integration is completed.

-The repo includes sources for:
+The libsigrok bindings for BeagleLogic have been accepted into the upstream libsigrok repository.

+Directories:

- * PRU Firmware
+* beaglelogic-firmware: PRU Firmware
- * BeagleLogic kernel module
- * Device tree overlay
+* beaglelogic-kernel-driver: Device Tree overlay source and kernel module source and Makefile.

-In due course of time, this repo will include:
- * the Server utilizing libsigrok running on the BeagleBone \(Black\)
- * the BeagleLogic HTML5 frontend
+**The default BeagleBone kernel v3.8.13-bone60 and above ship with BeagleLogic support.
+You can verify it using the command** ```modinfo beaglelogic```
+* beaglelogic-server: Node.JS backend and static file server for the web interface
+* webapp: A minimal web client for BeagleLogic.
+Uses sigrok-cli internally for data acquisition
+* testapp: A simple test application that shows how to use the userspace API of BeagleLogic and benchmarks memory copy speeds.

 Selected binaries and archives related to the project may be downloaded from [this link](http://goo.gl/770FTZ).
 Refer to the wiki for more information